As seen in:

 That drops the ball like conflating correlation with causation.

 Pro Tip: Participate in Kaggle challenges online.
 Some pay in cash prizes or job interviews.
 Plus, you can list any wins on a resume for data science positions.

 Want your resume to work like Hadoop?
 See the data science resume sample up top.
 Also, check out our guides:

-How to Describe Your Data Scientist Experience
+How to Describe Your Work Experience on a Data Scientist Resume

 You can basically concoct a Bayesian neural network during snack time.

 But the hiring manager won't know that unless you prove it in your data scientist resume.